JonasLeonhard/ConnectFour-Game/README.md

 # Vier-Gewinnt-Game
-A Connect Four Game written in Java.
+A connect four game written in Java.

 Using:
-MVC Design Pattern,
+MVC design pattern,
-Extending Jframe(Gameframe), JPanel(PaintPanel),
+extending Jframe(Gameframe), JPanel(PaintPanel),
 MouseListener,
-Observable Interface
+Observable interface

 ![Vier-Gewinnt](../master/git-readme/Screen01.png)
--Click on a Hole to make a Move in that row.
-Play vs. AI (easy: Simple Player, harder: Super Player) or Play versus each other.
+Click on a Hole to make a move in that row.
+Play vs. AI (easy: simple player, harder: super player) or player vs. player.